mohdarham06/demo/README.md

-# Git & Github
+# Git and GitHub Learning Repository

-Learning Git & Github, makin a conflict
-Conflicts solved !

-modifying git files
-even vscode is showing that files are modified by showing M. and we have created untracked files.
+I created this repository while learning Git and GitHub.